lab-midas/ismrm-moco-workshop/README.md

 After completing this workshop, the attendees should have a better understanding of how motion affects MR acquisitions, the type of artefacts it can introduce, existing strategies for dealing with motion, and get practical experience in retrospective motion estimation and correction.

-(THOMAS! maybe you want to add a reference to MedGan or your deep learning motion correction paper from 2018/2019, or maybe some of your work with Haikun?)
+### Citation
-### If you use this code in a publication please consider referencing the following papers (as relevant):
+**If you use this code in a publication please consider referencing the following papers (as relevant):**

-a.
-Küstner T, Pan J, Gilliam C, Qi H, Cruz G, Hammernik K, Blu T, Rueckert D, Botnar R, Prieto C, Gatidis S. Self-supervised motion-corrected image reconstruction network for 4D magnetic resonance imaging of the body trunk.
+[a] Küstner T, Pan J, Gilliam C, Qi H, Cruz G, Hammernik K, Blu T, Rueckert D, Botnar R, Prieto C, Gatidis S. Self-supervised motion-corrected image reconstruction network for 4D magnetic resonance imaging of the body trunk.
 APSIPA Transactions on Signal and Information Processing.
 2022 Feb 21;11(1):e12.

 b.
 Küstner T, Pan J, Qi H, Cruz G, Gilliam C, Blu T, Yang B, Gatidis S, Botnar R, Prieto C. LAPNet: Non-rigid Registration derived in k-space for Magnetic Resonance Imaging.
 IEEE Transactions on Medical Imaging.
 2021 Jul 9;40(12):3686-97.